Search for: "Steven Mazie"

 ” Additional coverage of the argument in Packingham comes from Chris Geidner at Buzz Feed, who notes that some justices appeared concerned “that accessing a web site like nytimes.com could trigger the criminal law because it allows people to create profiles in order to comment on and respond to articles,” Adam Liptak in The New York Times, Brent Kendall in The Wall Street Journal and Steven Mazie in The Economist. [read post]

-And at The Economist’s Democracy in America blog, Steven Mazie looks at some of yesterday’s grants. [read post]
+” At The Economist’s Democracy in America blog, Steven Mazie discusses the North Carolina abortion law that the U.S. [read post]

 ” In The Economist, Steven Mazie discusses Supreme Court oral arguments and the absence of cameras from those arguments. [read post]

-” At The Economist’s Democracy in America blog, Steven Mazie weighs in on Monday’s decision in EEOC v. [read post]
+At The Economist’s Democracy in America blog, Steven Mazie reports on the unusual alliance of amici in Young v. [read post]

 ” In The Economist, Steven Mazie reports on the pivotal role Justice Anthony Kennedy will likely play in several high-profile cases on the Supreme Court’s docket for October Term 2017. [read post]